-The Golden Lion Hotel welcomes you
+The Golden Lion Hotel

 The Golden Lion Hotel stands majestically on Senhouse Street at the top of Shipping Brow in Maryport overlooking the harbour and the Solway Firth over to Scotland.